ChaosRifle/DCS-on-Linux/wiki/Installation.md

 ## dcs world steam edition (the actual steam game)
 > [!note]
 > this segment is incomplete

+> [!warning]
+> Latest versions of proton have broken the client.
+Using anything newer than ~ 10.17 appears to not work for most users.

 > [!important]
 > (date unknown) **Opentrack requires the game be installed to your home-folder drive**